 Final Thoughts

-Norse and Greek gods are powerful but flawed and burdened with weaknesses, and in the case of the former, they must face their own mortality.
+Norse and Greek gods are powerful but flawed and burdened with weaknesses, and in the case of the former, they must face their mortality.

 References: